 - Current enrollment in the Judith Herb College of Education.
 Students should apply for admission to professional education no later than the fifth semester of full-time enrollment. - 2.
 Completion of a minimum of 48 credit hours of approved course work, including pre-professional education courses and 12 hours in residence. - 3.
 Cumulative GPA (for transfer students, a higher education GPA) of at least 2.7. - 4.
 Students must have a cumulative GPA in their major/licensure area(s) of at least 2.7. - 5.
-Mastery of reading, writing and mathematics skills as evidenced by minimum scores on Praxis I skills tests as follows:
+Mastery of reading, writing and mathematics skills as evidenced by minimum scores on Praxis I skills tests or the Praxis Core Academic Skills for Educators (Core). - a.
+Passing scores for the Praxis I skills tests are as follows: